tdwg/bdq/tg2/_review/docs/guide/users/index.md

 Values of Parameters, other than the defaults, SHOULD also be present in the Response.comment.

-More normative guidance on Test Parameters can be found in the section [Parameters and Changing the Behavior of a Test](../implementers/index.md#61-Parameters-and-Changing-the-Behavior-of-a-Test-normative) of the [BDQ Core Implementer's Guide](../guide/implementers/index.md).
+More normative guidance on Test Parameters can be found in the section [Parameters and Changing the Behavior of a Test](../implementers/index.md#61-Parameters-and-Changing-the-Behavior-of-a-Test-normative) of the [BDQ Implementer's Guide](../guide/implementers/index.md).

 #### 2.4.1 Test Parameters Example (non-normative)

-If a Test with a non-default Parameter value is used, this should be represented with at least the Label (rdfs:label) for the Test class (e.g., [VALIDATION_MINDEPTH_INRANGE](https://rs.tdwg.org/bdqcore/terms/04b2c8f3-c71b-4e95-8e43-f70374c5fb92)) in combination with the Parameter (e.g., bdq:maximumValidDepthInMeters) and the value of the argument that replaced the default Parameter value in this specific case (e.g., 1642).
+If a Test with a non-default Parameter value is used, this should be represented with at least the Label (rdfs:label) for the Test class (e.g., [VALIDATION_MINDEPTH_INRANGE](https://rs.tdwg.org/bdqtest/terms/04b2c8f3-c71b-4e95-8e43-f70374c5fb92)) in combination with the Parameter (e.g., bdq:maximumValidDepthInMeters) and the value of the argument that replaced the default Parameter value in this specific case (e.g., 1642).
 For example:

 	`VALIDATION_MAXDEPTH_INRANGE with bdq:maximumValidDepthInMeters=1642`